Josh Brown (cricketer)

 Joshua Brown (born 26 December 1993) is an Australian cricketer who plays for Melbourne Renegades in the Big Bash League.
 He is a right-handed batsman and a right-arm medium pace bowler.

-On 26 February 2023, he made his List A debut for the Queensland against the New South Wales in the 2022–23 Marsh One-Day Cup.
+Typically a big-striking opening batsman, Brown played in two Big Bash Finals for Brisbane Heat, winning one title.
+Outside of his native Australia, he has played in professional short-form cricket leagues in Asia and North America.
+Predominantly a Twenty20 cricketer, he has also played List A cricket for Queensland and Victoria.

 Biography

 Brown grew up in Brisbane and played soccer as a youth, only starting playing cricket at the age 13 years-old.
 At the age of 23 years-old he quickly progressed from third grade cricket to the Queensland Second XI within 18 months.
 He played grade cricket for Northern Suburbs District Cricket Club, and in 2019, played club cricket in England for Histon CC in the Cambridge and Hunts Premier League.
 His time in England included a knock of 290 runs from 149 balls against March Town CC which included 25 fours and 25 sixes.
 In August 2022, Brown hit the second highest score ever in the Queensland T20 Max competition, when he hit 159 from 59 balls whilst opening the batting for Northern Districts.
 He makes cricket bats, including his own.